 - A tuition bill will be mailed to your address and emailed to your Michigan Tech email account.
 As a dual enrollment for self-enrichment student, you are responsible for paying your full bill by the due date.

 If you plan to dual enroll at Michigan Tech, make sure to have your application materials submitted to the Admissions Office by the dates listed below.

 |Entry Term||Registration Deadline|

-If you are planning to take a math course through dual enrollment, you are required to take the ALEKS math placement assessment prior to registering for the course.
+If you plan to take a math course or a modern language course through dual enrollment, you are required to take a placement assessment prior to registering for the course.
 You’ll need to apply for dual enrollment following the procedure listed above.
 Once your application is complete, we will email you details about taking the assessment.

-There is a $25 one-time fee for the assessment that is paid directly to ALEKS.
+If you plan to take a math course, there is a non-refundable fee of $25 plus tax ($26.50 total) to take the ALEKS Math Placement Assessment, paid directly to ALEKS.
 Students must receive a qualifying score in order to enroll in a math course through dual enrollment.
-Learn more about the ALEKS math placement assessment.
+Learn more about the ALEKS Math Placement Assessment.

 If you’re planning to attend a different college or university after high school, contact the Registrar’s Office to have your transcripts forwarded.
 To find out if a course you took at Michigan Tech will transfer to a different university, contact the university you are interested in attending to determine transfer eligibility.

 It’s important to realize the grades you earn in any courses you complete at Michigan Tech will be a permanent part of your college academic record and will be calculated in your Michigan Tech cumulative GPA.